Aloyleow/ThreeEndventureGame-frontend/README.md

 notes
--exisitngsessioncomponent, save file not done up (always delete active session)
+-exisitngsessioncomponent, save file not done up (always delete active session) -should i delete lose scenarios or keep it for history and allow users to delete it ?

 map
 1. Changed choose fight from v1 to choose path